Accessing Design Elements

 Frames and diagonals

-Establishing set margins for a communications piece is a good practice that can help focus visuals that organize text and imagery.
+Establishing set margins for a communications piece helps focus visuals that organize text and imagery.
 But when that frame is deconstructed or broken by other visual elements, motion and energy can be the result.

 Frames and diagonals can be used interchangeably to help organize compositional elements.
 Their flexibility allows for their visual impact to sway from conservative to dynamic, based on what the communication needs.